What it's Not

 of making money is a whole other story.
 Even if you make money, will you feel

-satisfied knowing you're helping the banks (who are always ten steps ahead)
+satisfied knowing you're helping the banks (who are always an unknown amount of steps ahead)

 decentralize centralized surveillance?
 Not a fan of taxes?
 Soon, it will be

 against the law to keep your private life off the public ledger.